 A roof structure can come in many styles, colors, textures, shapes as well as sizes.
 With some options for the roof, it’s possible for you to easily create something extraordinary.

-These ten unique roof structures should spark everyone’s creative imagination!
+8 Unique roof designs for home which should spark everyone’s creative imagination!

 1. Bold colored composite shingles roof